Closed-form Br\"uckner $G$-matrix and nuclear matter in EFT($\not\!\pi$): Acknowledgement

 \section{Acknowledgement}

 The authors are grateful to Hong-Xing Qi and Guo-Tu Shen for their very kind helps on numerical treatment.
+We are grateful to the anonymous referees for their reports that greatly improved the manuscript.
 This project is supported by the National Natural Science Foundation of China under Grant No. 11435005 and by the Ministry of Education of China.